The Master of Engineering (Biomedical) is a 72-unit program offered by the College of Science and Engineering.

 To qualify for the Master of Engineering (Biomedical), a student must complete 72 units with a grade of P or NGP or better in each topic, according to the program of study below.

-Students who have completed 36 units of the Master of Engineering (Biomedical) will be deemed eligible to exit with the award of Graduate Diploma in Engineering (Biomedical)
+Students who have completed 36 units of the Master of Engineering (Biomedical) will be eligible to exit with the Graduate Diploma in Engineering Science.

 Core - Year 1 topics

 ENGR9721 Control Systems GE (4.5 units)

 ENGR8801 Fluid Mechanics GE (4.5 units)